 Grief and bereavement after a suicide

 Grief is not a sign that you aren’t coping.
 Instead, it is a normal part of the process of healing.
-It is often the case that the grief will wax and wane in intensity, with emotional times alternating with short times of relief.

-The grieving process and understanding your emotions
+The grieving process and understanding the emotional impact of suicide

-Why did this happen?
+Asking why did this happen?

 People bereaved following suicide often experience feelings of guilt and a sense of failure that the suicide was not prevented.
 You may feel you should have seen it coming, or that you could have done more to prevent it.